Yohan Boli nets brace as St. Truiden hold Mbwana Samatta's Genk | Goal.com

 Mbwana Samatta was on parade for the entire duration for Genk while Ghana’s Joseph Paintsil replaced Bongonda in the 68th minute.

-Stephen Odey and Paul Onuachu were unused substituted by manager Felice Mazzu with Dieumerci Ndongala not listed for the game.
+Stephen Odey and Paul Onuachu were unused substitutes by manager Felice Mazzu with Dieumerci Ndongala not listed for the game.

 The result keeps Genk in sixth place with 14 points from nine matches.
 They welcome Napoli to the Luminus Arena in Wednesday’s Champions League clash.